-Cash accounting is the method where a business records revenue and expenses at the time they are actually received or paid, not in the period in which they were incurred.
+Cash Basis Accounting is the method where a business records revenue and expenses at the time they are actually received or paid, not in the period in which they were incurred.

 Cash and accrual accounting differ not on how much is recorded, but when it is recorded.
 Both methods of accounting have their advantages and disadvantages, with accrual accounting tending to reflect a business’s activities better but giving less information about the business’ cash situation.
 For example, accrual accounting would show the company had $5000 in sales, but it may not have actually received any funds.